elliotjreed/elliotjreed/cv.md

 ### **First Aid at Work**, St John Ambulance, _2021 - 2024_

-Certified to currently accepted first aid practicees and in accordance with the Health and Safety (First Aid) Regulations 1981.
+Certified to currently accepted first aid practices and in accordance with the Health and Safety (First Aid) Regulations 1981.

 ## Skills, Integrations, and Services